119 Dixon St, Te Aro, Wellington

 Opens 8am daily; closes 3pm (post-Covid hours)

-Porridge $14, replaced with granola in summer; Flight coffee (incl filter and cold); Tea Drop (black teas) and Libertine (herbal and green) teas
+Porridge $14, granola; Flight coffee (incl filter and cold); Tea Drop (black teas) and Libertine (herbal and green) teas

 Hangar has a place in my heart.
 It was there that I was introduced to the pleasure of filter coffee by a friendly and helpful barista.
 I suddenly understood that the cappuccinos I had been drinking for so long conveyed little of the subtle tastes of coffee.
 And the delicious and amazing looking muesli I was served (not photographed unfortunately) made me think that maybe I should start sampling café mueslis.

-The porridge was cooked with milk and cream and was very rich, but pleasantly so.
-On the top was an apple and rhubarb compote that was neither too sour nor sweet, and beneath this quite tart and runny yoghurt.
+Now for the old porridge.
+I’m covering it here too because it was interesting, and they might always bring it back.
+It was cooked with milk and cream and was very rich, but pleasantly so.
+On the top was an apple and rhubarb compote that was neither too sour nor sweet, and beneath this quite a tart and runny yoghurt.
 And there was a sprinkling of cinnamon over the porridge.
-The menu did describe it as spiced porridge, but the dusting of cinnamon was so light that it barely warranted being called this.
+The menu did describe it as spiced porridge, but the dusting of cinnamon was so light it barely warranted the name.

-Patronage seems good in this post-Covid lockdown period, with the place about a quarter or even half full on weekday mornings but packed out around midday in the weekend.
-I always wondered if Hangar got spill-over from the hotel opposite in the mornings as guest sought something better than a standard hotel breakfast.
-So maybe that clientele has dried up.
+Patronage seems good in this post-Covid lockdown period, with the place about a third or even half full on weekday mornings but packed out around midday in the weekend.
+I always wonder if Hangar gets spill-over from the hotel opposite in the mornings as guest seek something better than a standard hotel breakfast.

 Menus, ingredients and opening hours may change.
 Check with eatery before you visit.